sawyerwatts/Checklists/app.md

     - Ideally, criteria for load and stress testing can be identified as well.
 - What are the SLAs?
     - What alerting is in place when an SLA is at risk or breached?
-    - Is there a max duration?
+    - Is there a max duration / response time thresholds?
     - Is there a start-by time or a start-at time?
     - Is there an end-by time or an end-at time?
 - Termination